protz/dagstuhl-rust-2025/1-Metadata.md

 the Rust programming language.

-In spite of the emergence of new tools and techniques, all of these efforts remain independent, with little sharing of information and/or knowledge.
+In spite of the emergence of new tools and techniques, all of these efforts remain independent, with little sharing of information or knowledge.
 The goal of this Dagstuhl Seminar is to bring together all authors, developers and researchers that are involved in tools for Rust program analysis, including, but not limited to, program verification, model checking, static analyses, and so